 How to make the cookies:

-These dulce de leche cookies are made with a simple pumpkin spice-flavored shortbread cookie dough (instead of the more traditional nut-enriched Linzer cookie dough).
+These dulce de leche cookies are made with an easy pumpkin spiced shortbread cookie dough.
+Here are the steps:

 Step 2.
-Add 12 tablespoons unsalted, softened butter and ½ cup granulated sugar to a mixing bowl.
+Add butter and sugar to a mixing bowl.

 Step 5.
 Transfer the dough into a large bowl.